jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

-don't know the history of VisPy, but I want to thank all its [contributors](https://github.com/vispy/vispy/graphs/contributors), especially Almar Klein, who drove it for a very long time, and David Hoese, who resurrected when Almar was unable to continue maintaining it, and who maintains it today.
+don't know the history of VisPy, but I want to thank all its [contributors](https://github.com/vispy/vispy/graphs/contributors), especially Almar Klein, who drove it for a very long time, and David Hoese, who resurrected it when Almar could no longer maintain it, and who maintains it today.
 VisPy is yet another example of open source software being [inadequately supported by academia](https://ilovesymposia.com/2019/05/28/why-citations-are-not-enough-for-open-source-software/).

-The next week, on the Caltrain choosing a name, after playing around with some terrible acronyms, we instead decided to continue the theme of Pacific islands begun by Fiji (though Fiji itself is a spectacular recursive acronym, “Fiji Is Just ImageJ”).
-With so many to choose from, we needed a starting point, and we finally settled on the geographic midpoint between Loïc's base of San Francisco and mine of Melbourne.
+The next weekend, on the Caltrain to the [Computing History Museum](https://computerhistory.org/), we worked on choosing a name.
+After playing around with some terrible acronyms, we decided to continue the theme of Pacific islands begun by Fiji (though Fiji itself is a spectacular recursive acronym, “Fiji Is Just ImageJ”).
+We needed a starting point, and we settled on the geographic midpoint between Loïc's base of San Francisco and mine of Melbourne.
-Of course that ends up being in the middle of the ocean, but not too far from that point is the tiny village of Napari, in the Republic of Kiribati.
+That's in the middle of the ocean, of course, but not too far from the tiny village of Napari, in the Republic of Kiribati.
 We thought it had a nice ring to it, and the name stuck.

-But starting a new lab from scratch is hard work, and he knew he would not have time to develop it further.
-He did, however, have some funds available for a summer intern, and after seeing the work she did that week, he offered it to Kira.
-(As a result, she is now officially a college dropout and full-time software engineer at CZI, the Chan Zuckerberg Initiative.)
+There was a big risk of napari never getting off the ground.
+Starting a new lab is hard work, and Loïc knew he would not have time to develop it further.
+He did, however, have some funds available for a summer intern, and after seeing the work Kira did that week, he offered her the internship.
+(As a result, Kira is now officially a college dropout and full-time software engineer at CZI, the Chan Zuckerberg Initiative.)
 That summer, under the guidance of Loïc, Stéfan van der Walt, and myself, Kira put together the first implementation of napari as you see it today.